I’d love to show you how to build a charcuterie board to feed a crowd!

 When I am making charcuterie for just my husband and me, or for a few guests, I use a wooden cutting board to serve it on.

 Ours isn’t anything fancy, but I bought THIS nicer one for our son’s girlfriend for Christmas.
 It comes with some little serving bowls for your jams or cornichon pickles, and also has a handy drawer underneath that holds a set of cheese knives and pickle forks.

 Butcher paper for a large charcuterie

-If you’re trying to figure out how to build charcuterie board to feed a crowd, an actual cheese board likely isn’t going to be big enough.
+If you’re trying to figure out how to build a charcuterie board to feed a crowd, an actual cheese board likely isn’t going to be big enough.
 This is where butcher paper or brown wrapping paper comes to the rescue!

-I simply bought a roll at The Dollar Tree, and unrolled it down my center kitchen island to the desired length before cutting it off the roll.
-It was a bit wider than I wanted, so I trimmed a few inches off the side to make it more narrow and long and better fit to the size of my countertop.
+I simply bought a roll at The Dollar Tree and unrolled it down my center kitchen island to the desired length before cutting it off the roll.
+It was a bit wider than I wanted, so I trimmed a few inches off the side to make it more narrow and long and better fit the size of my countertop.
 You can cut yours to fit the location where you’re going to lay out your charcuterie, whether that be a kitchen counter or your dining table.